Prominently displayed on the north face of the Douglas T. Kenny building, home of the UBC Department of Psychology, stands a magnificent totem pole.

 The Whaler's Pole is steeped in the rich cultural styles and traditions of the Nuu-chah-nulth people (nuučaan̓uł, meaning "all along the mountains").

-Despite the pole’s current weathered appearance, this innovative work of art holds special significance for its depiction of an ancient Nuu-chah-nulth practice—the whale hunt —and as an embodiment of the compelling legacy left by the artist, the late Arthur Thompson (1948-2003) of the Ditidaht First Nation.
+Despite the pole’s current weathered appearance, this innovative work of art holds special significance for its depiction of an ancient Nuu-chah-nulth practice—the whale hunt–and as an embodiment of the compelling legacy left by the artist, the late Arthur Thompson (1948-2003) of the Ditidaht and Cowichan First Nations.

 Thompson, an internationally celebrated artist and leader, was instrumental in the fight for justice for Indian residential school survivors.